Computer Generation of Disordered Networks with Targeted Structural Properties: Effect of input parameters on the extended WWW algorithm

-In the main article, we analyze how the input parameters of the extended WWW algorithm affect the networks from the initial crystalline \textbf{ctn} network.
-In this section, we provide an analogue investigation of networks generated from the five other initial networks introduced in the main text, Section~\ref{sec:biophotonic}: $\textbf{bcu}_\text{mod}$, $\textbf{pcu}_\text{mod}$, \textbf{dia}, \textbf{srs}, and \textbf{lcs}.
+In the main article, we analyze how the input parameters affect networks derived from the initial crystalline \textbf{ctn} network using the extended WWW algorithm .
+Here, we provide a similar analysis for networks generated from the other five other initial networks introduced in Section~\ref{sec:biophotonic} of the main text: $\textbf{bcu}_\text{mod}$, $\textbf{pcu}_\text{mod}$, \textbf{dia}, \textbf{srs}, and \textbf{lcs}.